 The PSESD NAEP provides school districts with uniquely qualified educators who understand Native education and culture.
-The Peninsula School District program serves approximately 225 students with Native heritage out of a total of 1,100 students in our entire program – which also serves the Bethel, Franklin Pierce, Sumner, and University Place school districts.
+The Peninsula School District program serves approximately .
+125 students with Native heritage out of a total of 600 students in our entire program – which also serves the, Franklin Pierce, Sumner, and University Place school districts.

-Funded by the Office of Indian Education (under the Department of Education), the Native American Education Program is fully funded by one grant called a Title VII Indian Education Formula Grant.
+Funded by the Office of Indian Education (under the Department of Education), the Native American Education Program is fully funded by one grant called a Title VI Indian Education Formula Grant.
 Funds are used to support the cultural and educational needs of Native American students primarily in grades 7-12.
-The coordinator assigned to the school district works with students in middle and high school on a bi-weekly basis, using culturally appropriate learning tools.

-The coordinator will also assist high school students and families through the entire college application process: finding the right school that meets their interests, prepping and taking the SAT test, filling out applications and writing entrance essays, applying for financial aid, and knowing what to expect the first year of college.
+I also assists high school students and families through the entire college application process: finding the right school that meets their interests, prepping and taking the SAT test, filling out applications and writing entrance essays, applying for financial aid, and knowing what to expect the first year of college.

 Native American Education Program Manager

 Hello Peninsula parents and students,

 The Native American Education Coordinator for the Peninsula School District is Jason LaFontaine.
 Our program—run in partnership through the Puget Sound Educational Service District— provides academic and cultural support to students with Native American heritage and their families.

 - Increase the knowledge and awareness of cultural values, traditions and contemporary issues

 - Encourage and support post-secondary education for all students